nfagerlund/terraform/website/docs/configuration/expressions/references.html.md

 ## Types of Named Values

-The main kinds of named values available in Terraform are resources, input variables, local values, child module outputs, data sources, filesystem and workspace info, and block-local values.
+The main kinds of named values available in Terraform are:

+- Resources
+- Input variables
+- Local values
+- Child module outputs
+- Data sources
+- Filesystem and workspace info
+- Block-local values

 The sections below explain each kind of named value in detail.

-Although many of these names use dot-separated paths that resemble [attribute notation][inpage-index] for elements of object values, they are not implemented as real objects.
-This means you must use them exactly as written: you cannot use square-bracket notation to replace the dot-separated paths, and you cannot iterate over the "parent object" of a named entity (for example, you cannot use `aws_instance` in a `for` expression to iterate over every AWS instance resource).
+Although many of these names use dot-separated paths that resemble [attribute notation](./types.html#indices-and-attributes) for elements of object values, they are not implemented as real objects.
+This means you must use them exactly as written: you cannot use square-bracket notation to replace the dot-separated paths, and you cannot iterate over the "parent object" of a named entity; for example, you cannot use `aws_instance` in a `for` expression to iterate over every AWS instance resource.

 ### Resources

-`<RESOURCE TYPE>.<NAME>` represents a [managed resource](./resources.html) of the given type and name.
+`<RESOURCE TYPE>.<NAME>` represents a [managed resource](/docs/configuration/resources.html) of the given type and name.

 The value of a resource reference can vary, depending on whether the resource